 Located deep within the Tambopata National Reserve, the Tambopata Research Center is located on the Tambopata River and is located nearby one of the largest macaw clay licks in Amazonia.
 From the Tambopata Research Center, you will enjoy guided tours in the surrounding rainforest to find several different monkeys, colorful birds, and other forest life.
 Because the lodge is also a functioning research center, you can enjoy talking to macaw researchers about their work and learn about macaw ecology and conservation.
 Because this is a deep rainforest lodge, you will spend one night at the Refugio Amazonas Lodge on your journey to the Tambopata Research Center.
 As this is a deep rainforest lodge, you have a higher chance of spotting many different animals and plants, and 8% of guests to the lodge even manage to see wild jaguar.

 The Refugio Amazonas Lodge

 The Refugio Amazonas Lodge is positioned in the buffer zone of Tambopata National Reserve and is about half the difference between Puerto Maldonado and the Tambopata Research Center mentioned above.
 Enjoy guided tours in the surrounding rainforest to find different monkeys, fascinating birds, a small-mammal clay lick, and you can add on an experience to a large macaw clay lick.
 This is also one one of the best locations for seeing harpy eagles.
 The Refugio Amazonas Lodge has a children’s trail, which makes it a great choice for families and has a rainforest spa to relax with a massage treatment.
-Enjoy your choice of add-on experiences, such as kayaking, canopy climbing, paddle boarding, and jungle mountain biking.
+Enjoy your choice of extra experiences, such as citizen science, night walks, aerobotany, and birdwatching.